Introduction

 “It really is a wonderful treasure-trove of information.”

-Most coaches have access to more quality content than they’ve actually absorbed.
+Most coaches have access to more quality content than they have actually absorbed.

 Before seeking new resources, consider mining the ones you already have access to.